 When do you stop selling mug and tokens?

 Mug and token sales close at 8:30pm daily.

 When do taps close?

-Taps close at 9pm on Wednesday, Thursday, Friday, and Saturday, and at 7pm on Sunday.
-That means no beer is poured after those times.
-You can hang out for a little while after that, but security will do a sweep about one half hour after the taps close asking you to leave.
+Taps close at 9pm daily.
+That means no alcohol is poured after those times.
+You can hang out for a little while after that, but security will do a sweep at about 9:45pm.

 Why aren't the mugs made of glass?